7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 Specifically, one known as a Brunton Pocket Transit Geo Compasses.

-Now obviously, these are not made for survival, but it illustrates the variety available.
+Now, obviously, these are not made for survival, but they illustrate the variety available.

 Find one that serves your needs and fits your budget.